farkon00/cont/learn-cont/04-binds.md

 end
 ```

-To access bindinded values you will need to push them onto the stack using their name.
+To access bound values you will need to push them onto the stack using their name.

 ```
 1